czkoko/SDXL-Style-Presets-shortcut/README.md

 Just right-click to select the current prompt word >> Select the style, and you can automatically create a stylized prompt for you.

 Stylized prompts come from the public network and are slightly modified.
-Although there is a lack of negative prompt support, they can basically generate pictures that are in line with the style.
+Although there is a lack of negative prompt support, they can basically generate pictures that are in line with the style, Some styles are also applicable to SD 1.5.

 Installation: https://www.icloud.com/shortcuts/6925e095f5e24c169458b4676c596e2b